nqureshi/personal-website/public/posts/the-smears-against-edward-snowden-have-begun.md

 As Assange himself said to CNN: "<i>Do you want to talk about deaths of 104,000 people or my personal life?</i>".

 We can't expect the mainstream media to do a great job on this.
-Let's step up and do it ourselves.
+Perhaps we should step up and do something ourselves.

 <i>Update: good discussion on HN [here](http://news.ycombinator.com/item?id=5862195).</i>